I lived in France but preferred to use English as my notebook's main (and only) language.

-As you can see in the picture below, the file size is in 95,6 kB instead of 95.6 kB and the day is samedi instead of Saturday.
+As you can see in the picture below, the file size is 9,3 kB instead of 9.3 kB.
+Also, the dates are shown in French too.

 The solution is really easy.
 It is just a matter of finding it.
 You didn’t even have to use any other application like GNOME Tweak tool.